arteys/WellSucker/README.md

 ## Inserts in cells of cultural plate
+After being removed from the molds, the inserts can be sterilized with ethyl alcohol.
+I have not tried other methods of sterilization, although they certainly exist.
+Ethanol sterilization requires inserts to be placed in 70% ethanol for several minutes, after which they are removed, dried and placed in phosphate buffer or any other sterile liquid to remove residual ethanol.
+Finally the inserts are ready to use.
+In order to install the insert into the cell of the tablet, it is worth using tweezers.
+The most important thing is to determine where the insert has the top, it is more shiny, and the bottom is matte.
+Accordingly, the lower part of the insert is placed on the bottom of the cell and gently pressed with tweezers from above.
+This is also a skill, however by the middle of the first 24 well plate it starts to come easy.
+It is worth adding cells to the plate with relative accuracy.
+If you fill them too hard, you can wash off the insert, although this is unlikely.

 ![Inserts in plate](https://github.com/arteys/WellSucker/blob/main/Images/Fig%203.jpg?raw=true)

+WARNING: These silicone inserts are amazingly bouncy.
+If they are pressed too hard and then released abruptly, they can jump to the other end of the laminar flow hood and fall into the vents.

 ## Inserts, view from the back of the tablet
+To make sure the inserts stick, you can turn the tablet upside down.
+If the inserts are held securely they will of course not fall off if everything is done correctly.

 ![Inserts in plate](https://github.com/arteys/WellSucker/blob/main/Images/Fig%204.jpg?raw=true)